Godzilla Against Mechagodzilla: Theatrical

 Godzilla Against Mechagodzilla was released in Japan on 14 December 2002.
-The film was released in select theaters in the United States for one day on November 3, 2022 via Fathom Events to commemorate the franchise's 68th anniversary, dubbed "Godzilla Day."
+The film was later released in select theaters in the United States for one day on November 3, 2022 via Fathom Events to commemorate the franchise's 68th anniversary, dubbed "Godzilla Day."
 It pulled $335,000 for the latter release, a respectable gross for a film released only for a single night with no major advertisement beforehand.

 Home media

 The film was released by Sony Pictures/Columbia Tristar Home Entertainment on DVD on March 23, 2004.
 It was released under the American title, Godzilla Against MechaGodzilla - International Version, which has new English opening and closing credits but is otherwise the same as the original Japanese version.

 Its second release was on Blu-ray by Sony as part of the Toho Godzilla Collection. and was released on September 9, 2014 as part of a 2-disc double feature with Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.